Confidence, Optimism, Universality

 Social improvements depend on individual regeneration.
 The spiritual rebirth of one citizen helps prepare the spiritual rebirth of all.

-In our constant dialogue with the planets of our solar system, it is the duty of each one to redeem and expand the sacred aspects of his interaction with the cosmos.
+In our constant dialogue with the planets of this solar system, it is the duty of each one to redeem and expand the sacred aspects of his individual interaction with the cosmos.